h4md153v63n/CTFs/01_HTB/14_Sunday.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/75521922-5eea-4e98-8c9a-b44f26b5bd71)

-## Privilege Escalation: from sunny to sammy
+## Privilege Escalation: from 'sunny' to 'sammy'
 + We need to escalate our privileges to Sammy.
 + Check **shadow.backup** in **/backup** directory.
 + It's a backup of the shadow file, and that is world readable.